Manel112/manel112/README.md

 ## Hi there 👋

-Physics undergraduate at the Federal University of Paraná (UFPR) with experience in teaching, scientific research, and programming.
-Currently working on an undergraduate research project at the Observatório Nacional, RJ focused on the application of Machine Learning techniques for the identification of astronomical sources using tabular data and multiband images.
+I am a Physics undergraduate student at the Federal University of Paraná (UFPR) with experience in teaching, scientific research, and programming.
+Currently, I am working on an undergraduate research project at the National Observatory focused on the application of Machine Learning techniques for the identification of astronomical sources using tabular data and multiband images.

-Interested in Data Science, Machine Learning, Astronomy, and Data Engineering, with experience using Python, SQL, LaTeX, and scientific computing tools.
-Also experienced in physics education and scientific communication.
+I am interested in Data Science, Machine Learning, Astronomy, and Data Engineering, with experience using Python, SQL, LaTeX, and scientific computing tools.
+I also have experience in physics education and scientific communication.

+📫 How to reach me: emanuel0206@gmail.com

 Currently improving my skills in:
 - Machine Learning